-On the above page, the top map is a distribution of Teli (H), Grandhika (J2b), and Mundari (O) dialects as recorded in Census 2011, and the bottom map was the Mahanadi river at the time of the Teli migration.
+On the above page, the top map is a distribution of Teli (H), Grandhika (J2b), and Mundari (O) dialects as recorded in Census 2011, and the bottom map is the Mahanadi river area of the Teli migration at the time of the drought.
 The black line traces the migration path.